DeputyApp/singer-tap-deputy/README.md

 ## Configuration

+Take a look at the [example config](example.config.json) as a starting point for creating your own.

 THe tap requires an OAuth client is configured and a refresh token is issued.
 Follow the Deputy [authentication docs to setup an OAuth client](https://www.deputy.com/api-doc/API/Authentication).

 Config properties: